nikitavoloboev/data/tools/tools.md

 - [Excalidraw](https://www.excalidraw.com) - Sketch hand-drawn like diagrams. ([Code](https://github.com/excalidraw/excalidraw)) ([Excalidraw Embed](https://github.com/excalidraw/excalidraw-embed))
 - [SketchViz](https://sketchviz.com/new) - Create Graphviz graphs.
 - [OverAPI](http://overapi.com/) - Collecting All Cheat Sheets.
+- [Mix](https://mix.com/) - Personalized discovery platform that unlocks more of the internet you care about.
 - [QR Menu Creator](https://qrmenucreator.com/) - Make Your Restaurant or Bar Menu in a QR Code. ([Tweet](https://twitter.com/levelsio/status/1318890523743182851))
 - [TravelTime Maps](https://app.traveltimeplatform.com/) - Put your work postcode in, then the max time you want to travel, and it will show you area's within that travel time.
 - [Tokens for Mac](http://usetokens.com/) - Makes it remarkably easy to generate, share, and track promo codes for your iOS and Mac apps.